 #> # 406 more rows

-We could improve this function in a few ways.
-For example, you might want the resulting variables names to follow a consistent syntax.
-To do this, you could use the clean_names() function from the janitor package, which formats all variable names using snake case (in which all words are lowercase and separated by underscores).
-In snake case, the variable name GEOID would become geoid.
-However, you might also want to leave yourself the option of keeping the original variable names.
-We can accomplish this by adding an argument to the function:
+You could improve this function in a few ways.
+You might want the resulting variable names to follow a consistent syntax, for example, so you could use the clean_names() function from the janitor package to format them in snake case (in which all words are lowercase and separated by underscores).
+However, you might also want to have the option of keeping the original variable names.
+To accomplish this, add the clean_variable_names argument to the function definition as follows:

 get_acs_race_ethnicity <- function(clean_variable_names = FALSE) {